NOTE1: From 2015-2016 this course is not given as telelecture any longer

 the better).
 The deadline for submitting the solutions to the

-The Challenges The challenges count for 90% of the final grade.
 Challenges are thoroughly explained during the lectures.
-Students are expected to complete at least some of them at seclab?.win.tue.nl:8080.
+Students are expected to complete at least some of them at seclab1.win.tue.nl:8080.

 We do NOT expect students to be able to solve all the challenges.
 Many of the challenges are very difficult; in particular, the Format String Challenges are completely facultative and not counted in the final grade.